heroku/s3pository/readme.md

-#s3pository - Proxy Server with S3 caching
+# s3pository - Proxy Server with S3 caching

+This service is **DEPRECATED** and has been **RETIRED**.
+Download Java, Scala, Play!, Node.js, and Clojure assets from the first party repository instead.

+---

 This server is used to speed up builds of Java, Scala, Play!, and Node.js on Heroku.
 It acts as a caching proxy server to several popular repositories.